Benjamin Bok

+He streams regularly on Twitch and Kick and occasionally provides chess commentary on Hikaru Nakamura's streams.

 Chess career

 He won the FIDE Open in the 2015 London Chess Classic scoring 8 points out of 9.

 In 2016, he debuted for the Dutch national team at the 2016 Chess Olympiad in Baku, Azerbaijan.

 In 2017, Bok represented the Netherlands at the 2017 European Team Championship on Crete.

 At the Chess World Cup 2019 he defeated Ivan Saric in the first round and was eliminated by Alexander Grischuk in the second round.

 As of November 2022, he is the 6th-ranked Dutch chess player, and 184th-ranked player in the world.
 At his peak, he was the 2nd-ranked Dutch chess player, and 50th-ranked in the world.